The Mysterious Disappearance of Ghislaine Maxwell’s (Maybe Fake) Husband

 “In a rational world, this should have a bad effect on him, but this world is very far from rational.”

 Borgerson was a married father of two when he met Maxwell in 2013, reportedly at the inaugural Arctic Circle conference in Iceland.
-Speakers that year included ex-Google CEO Eric Schmidt, philanthropist and former owner of the Anchorage Daily News, Alice Rogoff, and Senator Lisa Murkowski, with video addresses from Al Gore and Hillary Clinton.
+Speakers that year included then-Google chairman Eric Schmidt, the philanthropist and former owner of the Anchorage Daily News Alice Rogoff, and Senator Lisa Murkowski, with video addresses from Al Gore and Hillary Clinton.

 When the future lovebirds beamed for a photo at the summit, Borgerson gripped a wine glass, wedding band visible on his finger.
 Maxwell was there as president of The TerraMar Project, her obscure oceans nonprofit, while Borgerson was an Arctic Circle organizer and former maritime policy expert at the Council on Foreign Relations.